 A page of invented Golf Variations submitted by readers of this site.

-Bill Whitnack's description of Eight Card Golf.
+Archive copy of Bill Whitnack's page on Eight Card Golf.

 Stephen Moraco's company Iron Sheep Productions has produced a 9 Card Golf game for iPhone / iPad.